 Without regular contact in the office, where any issues can be more easily addressed and resolved on the spot, it might be worth considering shorter review cycles with more regular catch ups.
 These will help keep remote employees in close contact with the office and ensure any issues don’t fester or get forgotten.

-If this is your first virtual review, candidly assess how it went and ask your employee for their opinion.
+If this is your first online employee review, candidly assess how it went and ask your employee for their opinion.
 Think about how it might work better in the future.
 This is a new experience for all concerned, so be prepared to adjust and learn what works as you go.

 Treat each employee as an individual.
 Some adapt easily to change, while others find it more challenging.
 Think about what motivates each one and how you can engage them with their own development.